General Tax Policy

 The assets most critical to the long-term prosperity of the state, and those that should be given priority in the budget are:

-- TTARA supports a balanced budget financed without a general tax increase, payment deferrals, or revenue speed-ups.
+- TTARA supports a balanced budget financed without a general tax increase and with minimal, judicious use of one-time accounting measures.

-- TTARA supports the state’s efforts to improve our transportation network and water infrastructure.
+- TTARA supports the state’s efforts to improve our transportation and water infrastructure.

 - TTARA supports rational limitations on governmental expenditures that provide appropriate protections for taxpayers.